therekrab/frc-programming-reference/source/beginner/subsystems.rst

 passive behavior, such as logging system states, or other important things that need to happen "by default".

+.. note:: Often, I'll say that parts of code "read from" or "write to" a subsystem.
+Reading to a subsystem means accessing data about the state of the subsystem, such as ``subsystem.holdingPiece()``.
+"Writing to" a subsystem means telling it to do something, such as ``setReference()``.

 What makes a good subsystem?
 ----------------------------